realifetech/ios-playbook/interview/mid/README.md

 We would like you complete this task using the tools, libraries, and patterns that you are most comfortable with, and that you would use for a project of your own.

-Write a Swift application with one UIViewController containing a table view that shows a list of events.
+Write a iPhone app in Swift that presents one view controller containing a table view that shows a list of events.
 The event cells should display information about an event as follows:

 ![Event Cells](event-cells.jpeg "Event Cells")